 The CB1 and CB2 receptors are found throughout the body.
 However, CB1 receptors are mainly found within the nervous system, while CB2 receptors are mainly found in gut epithelium and cells of the immune system.

-CB1 receptors have been shown to predominantly interact with THC and other psychoactive compounds in the cannabis plant.
-The psychoactivity of THC is logical simply because CB1 receptors are found mostly in the nervous system.
-Therefore, the interaction between CB1 receptors and THC may cause certain changes in brain chemistry, leading to the “high effects” produced from recreational cannabis use.
+CB1 receptors have been shown to predominantly interact with psychoactive compounds in the sativa plant.
+The psychoactivity is logical simply because CB1 receptors are found mostly in the nervous system.
+Therefore, the interaction between CB1 receptors and psychoactive compounds may cause certain changes in brain chemistry, leading to the “high” produced from recreational use.

-On the other hand, CB2 receptors are mainly known to interact with cannabidiol (CBD) which is the second major compound in the cannabis.
-This is not to say that CBD does not interact at all with CB1 receptors, but rather these interactions are so uncommon they almost don’t even exist.
-Because CBD does not interact to a significant extent with CB1 receptors, it does not possess the same psychoactive effects that THC does.
+On the other hand, CB2 receptors are mainly known to interact with cannabidiol which is the second major compound in the cannabis.
+This is not to say that cannabidiol does not interact at all with CB1 receptors, but rather these interactions are so uncommon they almost don’t even exist.
+Because cannabidiol does not interact to a significant extent with CB1 receptors, it does not possess the same psychoactive effects that THC does.

 Both of these cannabinoid compounds have been found to have some potential therapeutic properties.